rackerlabs/riss/cookbook/approach-to-event-driven-architecture.md

 Other considerations:

 1. Cloud Feeds does not currently offer a capability for self-service feed creation.
 Currently creating a new feed requires developer / operational effort, which may extend your timeline for including a new feed in your application design.
+To request a new feed, you'll need to use the [Cloud Feeds Intake form](https://one.rackspace.com/display/cloudfeeds/Cloud+Feeds+Intake).

 # Good and Bad Practices